Want to have a better online experience without advertisements and sneaky tracking codes that invade your privacy and monitor your activities?

 PiHole blocks ads using blocklists which contain known ad serving domain names.
 PiHole has no domains listed in blocklists, to begin with.
 So you won't be blocking ads until you enable a few third-party blocklists.
 The installer offers you a list of suggested third-party blocklists.
 I suggest leaving the defaults enabled as shown below and continuing with PiHole installation.
 This will get you started with blocking over 100,000 ad/tracking domains, including google ads.

 For protocol, select IPV4 (will work for most people).
-But you can leave the defaults as is in the unused protocol (IPV6) will be disabled automatically.
+But you can leave the defaults as-is (we just won't use the IPV6 address)..

 Finally, confirm the network and static IP details.
 Gateway IP shown here is the router's IP address, which PiHole installer should pull automatically.